getodk/docs/docs-tech-guide.rst

 .. tip::

-  The script ``b.sh`` is a utility script that can be run to build the directory.
-It not only saves typing effort but will also become the canonical build script for us, so it's good to get used to it from now.
+  The script :file:`b.sh` automatically runs all the build commands.
+  It saves typing.
+  In the future,
+  it will also become the canonical build script for ODK Docs, including additional tests and other build tasks.

 .. _push-the-docs:

 Push Your Branch
 ~~~~~~~~~~~~~~~~~~

-Once your work on the issue is completed, add the files you've changed or created additionally, and write a relevant commit message describing the changes.
+Once your work on the issue is completed,
+add the files you've changed or created,
+and write a relevant commit message describing the changes.

 .. code-block:: console

   $ git add my_changed_files
   $ git commit -m "A small but relevant commit message"

-Then it's time to push the changes.
-The first time you do this on any branch, you'll need to specify the branch name:
+Then, push the changes.
+The first time you do this on any branch,
+you'll need to specify the branch name:

 .. code-block:: console